ifatro/purePursuit/README.md

      the actual road wheel angle with the functionality:

 1. limiterRateServo - limit wheel rate according to specification.
-2. controllerServo - second order filter with 2[Hz] bandwidth.
+2. controllerServo  - second order filter with 2[Hz] bandwidth and sampling time of 10[Hz].
-3. limiterServo - mechanical angle limit.
+3. limiterServo     - mechanical angle limiter according to specification.

 Output: